Listen to This Post

 Ford has towed a freight train using a prototype of its electrified F-150, and that can show what's to come.
 Since then Ford released the new Ford Lightning electric trucks.
 A suitable nameplate for their flagship electric truck.

-Ford began taking orders in January with deliveries expected now around Spring.
+Ford released the Lightning.
 It has a tow capacity of 10,000 lbs.
 However, the bigger the load, the less the batter life.